Employee safety is an integral part of any company’s responsibility.

 However, Some companies are not taking employee safety very seriously.
-And workers are liable to get an injury from such workplaces.
+And workers are liable to get injured in such workplaces.

 No employee is permitted to get an injury from engaging in work.
-No employee have to suffer because an employer failed to engage in employee safety.
+No employee has to suffer because an employer failed to engage in employee safety.

 Well, In this article, as we read through it.
 We will see the answers.

 According to the OSH act of 1970, The term “employer” means a person engaged in a business affecting commerce who has employees, but does not include the United States (not including the United States Postal Service) or any State or political subdivision of a State.”